tomoya-sasaki/Code_Tips/Python/Anaconda.md

 ```

 If you want to use `pip`, the simplest way is `pip install PACKAGE` (no need to use `pip3`).

+You don't need following if you've decided to use `pip`.
 ```terminal
 $ conda skeleton pypi PACKAGE
 $ conda build PACKAGE